 The dissertation is a scholarly document which presents the research findings of the student in the context of the field of study.
-The format of the document is directed by the Graduate and Professional School and guidelines for the preparation of the document and the steps for completing the process can be found on the OGAPS website (see Thesis and Dissertation Requirements and Information).
+The format of the document is directed by the Graduate and Professional School and guidelines for the preparation of the document and the steps for completing the process can be found on the Graduate and Professional School website.
+Thesis and Dissertation Requirements and Information single PDF file.

-After successful defense and approval by the student's Dissertation Advisory Committee and the Assistant Dean of Graduate Studies, a student must submit his/her dissertation in electronic format as a single PDF file.
 The PDF file must be uploaded to the website, etd.tamu.edu.
 Additionally, a signed approval form must be completed electronically and submitted to the Office of Graduate and Professional Studies.
 Both the PDF file and the signed approval form are required.

+After successful defense and approval by the student's Dissertation Advisory Committee and the Assistant Dean of Graduate Studies, a student must submit his/her dissertation in electronic format as a